Maybe it’s my rule-breaker nature, but I’m much more hermit than social butterfly, this time of year.

 Your money story is a living, breathing aspect of you.
 So it’s always evolving, growing, maturing … unfolding right along with you.

-Take time to honor everything that happened in your financial life during 2017.
+Take time to honor everything that happened in your financial life during this year.
 Goals met.
 Lessons learned.
 Hardships faced.
 Victories.
 Baby steps.
 Disappointments.
 Fresh starts.

 Can you “be with” all of this?
 Do you have loose ends that need tying?
 Hurts that need healing?
 Accomplishments that need dancing?